-If you have a bottleless water cooler from Artesian Bottleless Water & Air Purification, you’re probably wondering why you need to worry about water quality.
-But the truth of the matter is, water quality can have a significant impact on your overall health and wellness.
+If you have a bottleless water cooler from Artesian Bottleless Water & Air Purification, you’re probably wondering why you need to worry about local water quality.
+But the truth of the matter is municipal water quality can have a significant impact on your overall health and wellness.
 For example, dirty, contaminated water that is full of heavy metals and rust can lead to dry skin, brittle hair, and gunk buildup on all your appliances that use tap water.
 In addition, contaminated water can lead to various health issues, including cancers, developmental problems, and bacterial infections.

 What is Water Quality?